Parallel, Perpendicular, and Intersecting Lines

 Non-intersecting Lines Properties

 The subsequent points show the characteristics of non-intersecting lines that assist us in identifying them with ease.
+For education statistics and research, visit the National Center for Education Statistics.

-- non-intersecting lines don’t ever meet up and they don’t share any kind of common point.
+- Non-intersecting lines don’t ever meet up, and they don’t share any kind of common point.
 They’re additionally called parallel lines.

 - The gap in-between non-intersecting lines is constantly equal.